SergioEGGit/Project_Congress_Management_For_USAC_SEG/README.md

 # Project_Congress_Management_For_USAC_SEG

-## Javascript, CSS, React And React Native
+## Javascript, HTML, CSS, React And React Native

 Congress Management For Usac SEG: This system is a congress manager that allows you to organize congresses in a more efficient way, allows you to register users, log-in, register products, register purchases, register courses, register contacts (people who collaborate in the congress) , record activities, record expenses and income, in addition to carrying out massive uploads and viewing reports, among other functionalities.